Lusatian culture: Origins

 The Lusatian culture developed as the preceding Trzciniec culture experienced influences from the Tumulus culture of the Middle Bronze Age, essentially incorporating the local communities into the socio-political network of Iron Age Europe.
-It formed part of the Urnfield systems, origin of the Celts and Romans, found from eastern France, southern Germany and Austria to Hungary and the Nordic Bronze Age in northwestern Germany and Scandinavia.
-It was followed by the Billendorf culture of the Early Iron Age in the West.
-In Poland, the Lusatian culture is taken to have spanned part of the Iron Age as well (there is only a terminological difference) and was succeeded in Montelius VIIbc in the northern ranges around the mouth of Vistula by the Pomeranian culture spreading south.
+It formed part of the Urnfield systems, origin of the Celts and Italic peoples, including the Romans, found from eastern France, southern Germany and Austria, to Hungary and the Nordic Bronze Age in northwestern Germany and Scandinavia.
+It was followed by the Billendorf culture of the Early Iron Age to the west.
+In the area that is now modern-day Poland, the Lusatian culture was succeeded by the Pomeranian culture.

-'Lusatian-type' burials were first described by the German pathologist and archaeologist Rudolf Virchow (1821–1902).
+Lusatian-type burials were first described by the German pathologist and archaeologist Rudolf Virchow (1821–1902).
 The name refers to the Lusatia area in eastern Germany (Brandenburg and Saxony) and western Poland.

+Early German scholars, particularly those influenced by Gustaf Kossinna's settlement archaeology approach, sometimes interpreted the culture as an early Germanic one.
+Virchow himself identified the pottery artifacts as "pre-Germanic", but did not speculate on the ethnicity of their makers.

+The Tollense valley battlefield (c.
+1250 BC), located in a border zone with Nordic Bronze Age and Urnfield influences, shows evidence of mixed warrior groups with diverse material culture and genetic profiles, but does not resolve the broader ethnic or linguistic affiliation of the Lusatian complex.

-Virchow identified the pottery artifacts as 'pre-Germanic' but refused to speculate on the ethnic identity of their makers.
-The Polish archeologist Józef Kostrzewski, who started in 1934 to conduct extensive excavations of a Lusatian settlement of Biskupin, hypothesised that the Lusatian culture was a predecessor of later cultures that belonged to the early Slavs.
+The Polish archeologist Józef Kostrzewski, who started extensive excavations of the Lusatian settlement of Biskupin in 1934, hypothesised that the Lusatian culture was a forerunner of later cultures belonging to the early Slavs.
 Modern archeologists, such as both Kazimierz Godłowski and Piotr Kaczanowski, hold the view that the ethnic geography of Bronze Age Central Europe then included peoples whose languages and ethnic identity are simply unknown.